Equicontinuous actions of semisimple groups: Quasi-semisimple groups

-\begin{rem} The class QSS of quasi-semi-simple groups is closed under finite direct products.
+\begin{rem} The class QSS of quasi-semisimple groups is closed under finite direct products.
 Every compact group is qss and in addition if $H=G/O$ where $O\lhd G$ is a compact normal subgroup, then $H$ is qss iff $G$ is qss. \end{rem}

-It is well known that connected semi-simple groups over local fields are qss.
+It is well known that Zariski connected semisimple groups over local fields are qss.
 This follows for example from \cite[Ch.
 I, Proposition~(1.2.1)]{Margulis}.
-In particular every connected semi-simple Lie group with finite center is qss.
-It is not clear to us whether any factor group of a general qss group is qss as well.
+In particular every Zariski connected semisimple Lie group with finite center is qss.
+It is not clear to us whether any quotient group of a general qss group is qss as well.
 For a surjective map $\phi:G\to H$, where $G$ is qss relatively to a subgroup $A<G$, it is reasonable to expect that $H$ would be qss relatively to $\phi(A)$.
 The only problem that might occur is that for some net $\phi(a_\beta) \to \infty$, the group $U_+^{\phi(a_\beta)}$ would be precompact in $H$.
 This problem never occurs for semisimple groups.

-\begin{thm} Let $H$ be a topological group.
-Let $k$ be a local field and $\mathbf{G}$ a connected, semi-simple algebraic group defined over $k$.
+\begin{thm} Let $H$ be a locally compact topological group.
+Let $k$ be a local field and $\mathbf{G}$ a Zariski connected, semi-simple algebraic group defined over $k$.
 Assume there is a continuous surjection $\mathbf{G}(k)\twoheadrightarrow H$.
-Then $H$ is qss. \end{thm}
+Then $H$ is qss.
+In particular every Zariski connected semi-simple Lie group with finite center is qss. \end{thm}